 Behavior therapy is extremely effective in many cases, but it needs to be done consistently and under the care of a professional therapist for weeks or months.
 Often, behavior therapy is combined with medication, but if patients refuse medication, it can be used alone.

-Martin Sodomsky, M.D., is a psychiatrist at Scripps Memorial Hospital La Jolla.
-For more information, please call 1-800-SCRIPPS (1-800-727-4777).
+This Scripps Health and Wellness information was provided by Martin Sodomsky, MD, a psychiatrist at Scripps Memorial Hospital La Jolla.